cognitedata/cognite-sdk-python/docs/source/cognite.rst

     >>> my_asset = Asset(name="my first asset", parent_id=123)
     >>> c.assets.create(my_asset)

-If you want to post an entire asset hierarchy, you can do this by describing the relations within your asset hierarchy using the :code:`ref_id` and :code:`parent_ref_id` attributes on the :code:`Asset` object.
-You can post an arbitrary number of assets like this, and the SDK will handle splitting this into multiple requests for you, resolving :code:`parent_ref_ids` as :code:`parent_ids` as it posts the assets.
+To post an entire asset hierarchy, you can describe the relations within your asset hierarchy using the :code:`ref_id` and :code:`parent_ref_id` attributes on the :code:`Asset` object.
+You can post an arbitrary number of assets, and the SDK will split the request into multiple requests for you and resolve :code:`parent_ref_ids` as :code:`parent_ids` as it posts the assets.

-This example shows how to post an asset hierarchy of depth 3 consisting of three assets.
+This example shows how to post a three levels deep asset hierarchy consisting of three assets.

 .. code::